nodejs/node/doc/api/packages.md

 * Strings passed in as an argument to `--eval`, or piped to `node` via `STDIN`, with the flag `--input-type=module`.

+* Code that contains syntax that only parses successfully as [ES modules][], such as `import` or `export` statements or `import.meta`, when the code has no explicit marker of how it should be interpreted.
+Explicit markers are `.mjs` or `.cjs` extensions, `package.json` `"type"` fields with either `"module"` or `"commonjs"` values, or `--input-type` or `--experimental-default-type` flags.
+  Dynamic `import()` expressions are supported in either CommonJS or ES modules and would not cause a file to be treated as an ES module.

 Node.js will treat the following as [CommonJS][] when passed to `node` as the initial input, or when referenced by `import` statements or `import()`
 expressions: